cisagov/ScubaGear/docs/configuration/configuration.md

 ## Sample Configuration Files

 [Sample config files](https://github.com/cisagov/ScubaGear/tree/main/PowerShell/ScubaGear/Sample-Config-Files) are available in the repo.
-Five of these sample config files are explained in more detail in the sections below.
+Four of these sample config files are explained in more detail in the sections below.

 ### Basic Use